Trusted WordPress tutorials, when you need them most.

 Confirm navigation popup when user leaves a form unsubmitted

-What Is a Confirm Navigation Popup?
-Why Do You Need It?
+What Is a Confirm Navigation Popup and Why Do You Need It?

-This feature is shown in action in the WordPress post editor screen.
-If you have unsaved changes and you try to leave the page or close the browser, a warning popup will appear.
+You’ve likely seen this feature in action on the WordPress content editor screen.
+If you have unsaved changes and try to leave the page, a warning popup appears to prevent you from losing your work.

 Unsaved changes warning popup in WordPress post editor

-With that in mind, we’ll show you how to add this warning feature to WordPress comments and other forms on your site.
-Here’s a quick overview of all the things we’ll talk about in this guide:
+With that in mind, let’s add this warning to your WordPress comments and other forms on your site.

 Ready?
 Let’s get started.

-Show Confirm Navigation popup for Unsubmitted Forms in WordPress
+Method 1: Show Confirm Navigation Popup for Unsubmitted Forms in WordPress

 First, you need to create a new folder on your computer and name it confirm-leaving.
 Inside the confirm-leaving folder, you’ll create another folder and name it js.